Production of the James Bond films: On Her Majesty's Secret Service (1969)

-George Lazenby was signed on to play Bond for OHMSS.
-Between Sean Connery giving his notice at the beginning of filming You Only Live Twice and its release, Saltzman had planned to adapt The Man with the Golden Gun in Cambodia and use Roger Moore as the next Bond, but political instability meant the location was ruled out and Moore signed up for another series of the television programme The Saint.
-After You Only Live Twice was released in 1967, the producers once again picked the often-delayed On Her Majesty's Secret Service, which had previously been considered to follow both Goldfinger and then Thunderball.
+George Lazenby was signed on to play Bond for On Her Majesty's Secret Service.
+Between Sean Connery giving his notice at the beginning of filming You Only Live Twice and the release, Saltzman had planned to adapt The Man with the Golden Gun in Cambodia and use Roger Moore as the next Bond, but political instability meant the location was ruled out and Moore signed up for another series of The Saint.
+After You Only Live Twice was released in 1967, the producers once again picked the often delayed On Her Majesty's Secret Service, which had previously been considered to follow both Goldfinger and then Thunderball.

 Peter Hunt, who had worked on the five preceding films, had impressed Broccoli and Saltzman enough to earn his directorial debut as they believed his quick cutting had set the style for the series; it was also the result of a long-standing promise from Broccoli and Saltzman for the opportunity to direct.
 Hunt also asked for the position during the production of Chitty Chitty Bang Bang, and he brought along with him many crew members, including cinematographer Michael Reed.
 Hunt was focused on putting his mark, saying, "I wanted it to be different than any other Bond film would be.
 It was my film, not anyone else's".
 On Her Majesty's Secret Service was the last film on which Hunt worked in the series.